James Oglethorpe: War of Jenkins' Ear

 Statue of James Oglethorpe at the Augusta Common, an open space he personally designed when co-founding the city in 1735.

 When Oglethorpe left England the first time, Robert Walpole had ordered him to avoid intentional conflict with Spain.
 However, given the intended function of Georgia as a 'buffer', Oglethorpe considered conflict with Spain to be inevitable.
 When Oglethorpe returned to lobby for military aid in 1737, he began by requesting a grant of 30,000 pounds from parliament in January.
-He also requested unsuccessfully to be allowed to raise a militia, but was granted 20,000 pounds and made General of the Forces of South Carolina and Georgia.
+He also requested unsuccessfully to be allowed to raise a militia, but was granted 20,000 pounds and made general of the forces of South Carolina and Georgia.
 He was offered, but declined governorship of South Carolina.
-In 1737, Thomas Pelham-Holles granted him permission to raise the forty-second regiment for defense of Georgia's border with Spanish Florida.
+In 1737, Thomas Pelham-Holles granted him permission to raise a line infantry regiment, which became known as Oglethorpe's Regiment and was ranked as the 42nd Regiment of Foot, for defense of Georgia's border with Spanish Florida.

-He was promoted to the rank of colonel on 10 September 1737.
-The following year, 246 soldiers of the 25th Regiment of Foot were incorporated into the regiment.
+On 10 September 1737, Oglethorpe promoted to the rank of colonel as Colonel of the Regiment.
+The following year, 246 officers and other ranks of the 25th Regiment of Foot were incorporated into Oglethorpe's Regiment.
 After three further companies were recruited in England, the regiment was stationed at Fort Frederica.
 A Spanish invasion of the colony was planned in March 1738, but cancelled.
-In response to Oglethorpe gaining formal control of a regiment, other trustees—mainly Edward Vernon—became more vocal in insisting that Oglethorpe stay out of the colony's civil affairs.
+In response to Oglethorpe raising a regiment, other trustees—mainly Edward Vernon—became more vocal in insisting that Oglethorpe stay out of the colony's civil affairs.
 They also accused him of being an opportunist by starting to vote with Robert Walpole and felt Oglethorpe did not adequately keep the trustees informed of affairs in the colonies.
 Before allowing Oglethorpe to return to Georgia, they had "laboured to abridge his power".
 In October or September 1738 he returned to Frederica and soon had re-assumed his role as de facto leader of the colony.